-Research with the E-Scan, which measures the most essential entrepreneurial qualities, shows that only 28% have accurate self-knowledge.
+Research with the entrepreneurial mindset tool E-Scan, which measures the most essential entrepreneurial qualities, shows that only 28% have accurate self-knowledge.
 The vast majority have a less good self-image, but make numerous decisions based on this, with all the negative consequences that follow.

 Every entrepreneur has an image of himself.
 But how accurate is that self-image?
 Does that image closely match reality?
 If you ask the entrepreneurs themselves, they say they score high.
 But you and I know that entrepreneurs tend to overestimate themselves.

 As entrepreneurs become more accustomed to making decisions in uncertain situations, their risk of overestimation increases (Cooper et al., 1988).
 A group of nearly 3,000 entrepreneurs was asked in that study to estimate their chance of survival.
 From this group, 81% indicated that they expected the chance to be at least 70%.
 A third of this group even said they were 100% sure to become a successful entrepreneur.
 The statistics give a different reality.
 Such over-optimism can lead to making the wrong choices.

 Of course, an experienced entrepreneur or serial entrepreneur is convinced of his product or service.
 He believes in the success of his (business) plans, regardless of whether they are on paper or not.
 Otherwise, he better not start.
 Yet there are plenty of entrepreneurs who try to radiate self-confidence, but deep down doubt the feasibility of their future vision.